SowjanyaSurisetty/QA-test/Answers to technical questions.md

 Also CheckOut Process should be optimised

 # 5. Please describe yourself using JSON.

+''' Json

         This is Me
         {
         “First Name” 	: ”Sowjanya “,
         “Last Name” 	: “Surisetty”,
         “Native” 	: “India”,
         “Based In”	: “Canada”,
          “Education”	: “Master Degree in Computers Science” “Interests In”	: “Programming”,
         “Learning New Technologies”
         “Exploring New Places”
         }